Best free iPhone VPN app in 2025

 Bottom line: ⭐⭐⭐⭐⭐

-While PrivadoVPN's free plan doesn't stack up compared to premium alternatives, it's an outstanding free service that you can count on to stream, secure your data, and work seamlessly with your iPhone.
+While PrivadoVPN's free plan doesn't stack up compared to premium alternatives, it's an outstanding free service that you can count on to stream and secure your data, and despite its simple app, it'll work seamlessly on your iPhone.

-PrivadoVPN Free offers 10 GB of high-speed data a month, which is pretty generous and should be enough for most users – and comes in handy if you rely on your iPhone for sending emails on the go or when you're traveling for work.
-If you use up your 10 GB, you'll be able to use an emergency server, albeit at around 1 Mbps.
-PrivadoVPN's full speed peaks at around 350 Mbps – faster than some paid VPNs, and likely much faster than your mobile data.
+You get 10 GB of high-speed data a month, which is pretty generous and should be enough for most – and definitely comes in handy if you rely on your iPhone for sending emails on the go or when you're traveling for work.

 It is worth mentioning that PrivadoVPN hasn't undergone an independent audit of its servers or privacy policy yet.
 That's disappointing, and something I'd like to see rectified, but I didn't find any red flags in my testing to indicate that it's in any way unsafe.